-- 25.1 The Corporate Risk Management Group is responsible for ensuring that there is a consistent approach to risk management, including health and safety, business continuity planning, community safety and emergency planning, across the Council.
+- 25.1 The Corporate Risk Management Group is responsible for ensuring that there is a consistent approach to risk management across the Council.
 The Corporate Risk Management Group will be chaired by a Chief Officer, and is responsible for the ongoing review and update of the Corporate Risk Register.
 The Chair will report periodically to CMT and to the Audit Committee on the status of the Council's Risk Management arrangements. - 25.2 Chief Officers must ensure that appropriate Risk Management arrangements are established within their Service.
-A Service Risk Management Plan must be drawn up and maintained by each Chief Officer.
-This may be supported by subsidiary divisional Risk Management Plans.
+A Service Risk Register must be drawn up and maintained by each Chief Officer.
+This may be supported by subsidiary divisional Risk Registers.
 Services will operate their risk management systems in accordance with corporate guidance. - 25.3 Chief Officers must have a comprehensive Business Continuity Plan(s) in place for their Service, covering all operational activities and locations.
 The relevant staff must be aware of, and properly trained to ensure the effectiveness of, the Plan.
-Plans should be tested at least annually.
+Plans should be tested at least annually. - 25.4 Updated copies of Business Continuity Plans must be passed to the Emergency Planning Section of Development Services which will act in a corporate co-ordinating capacity for the Plans.

-- 25.4 Updated copies of Business Continuity Plans and Risk Management Plans must be passed to the Emergency Planning Section of Development Services which will act in a corporate co-ordinating capacity for the Plans. - 25.5 The Emergency Planning Section will maintain the Council's Emergency Plan for dealing with emergencies affecting the public in the Falkirk Council area.
+25.5 The Emergency Planning Section will maintain the Council's Emergency Plan for dealing with emergencies affecting the public in the Falkirk Council area.
 Chief Officers must assist with this plan, for example, by providing regular updated information.